(Photo Credit: Alberto G)

 Its legacy is clear to see when you consider the point made by The British Psychological Society that: "Psychological tests are used in all walks of life to assess ability, personality and behaviour.
 A test can be used as part of the selection process for job interviews, to assess children in schools, or offenders in prisons."

-This is a useful definition insofar as it highlights the main purpose of psychology tests i.e. to observe or record human behaviour, but what it doesn’t do is differentiate between the two main types of testing, namely projective testing and psychometric testing.
+This is a useful definition insofar as it highlights the main purpose of psychology tests i.e. to observe or record human behavior, but what it doesn’t do is differentiate between the two main types of testing, namely projective testing and psychometric testing.
 Two very different types of testing that you need to be aware of.

 The best-known projective test is the Rorschach inkblot test, it dates back to 1921 and is named after the Swiss psychiatrist Hermann Rorschach.